ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/admin-powerbi.md

 ---
-title: Business Central a balíčky obsahu Power BI | Microsoft Docs
+title: Introduction to Business Central and Power BI| Microsoft Docs
-description: 'Získávání přehledu, business intelligence, a indikátorů KPI z vašich Business Central dat je snadné s Power BI a s balíčky obsahu Business Central.'
+description: Get an overview of using Power BI to get insight, business intelligence, and KPIs from your Business Central data.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: get-started-article